dot-layer/blog/content/blog/2020-08-19-train-a-sequence-model-with-poutyne/index.en.md

 We also explored that the language has a negative impact on the results since we use monolingual word embeddings (i.e. French), which is *normal* considering that they were trained for a specific language.
 A possible solution to that problem is the use of subword embedding composed of sub-division of a word instead of the complete one.
 For example, a two characters window embeddings of `H1A1` would be the aggregate embeddings of the subword `H1`, `1A` and `A1`.

-> Alert of self-promotion of my work here
+> Alert of self-promotion of our work here
-I've personally explored this avenue in an article about using [subword embedding for address parsing](https://arxiv.org/abs/2006.16152).
+We've personally explored this avenue in an article using [subword embedding for address parsing](https://arxiv.org/abs/2006.16152).

 That being said, our model still performed well on the Canadian dataset, and one can simply train simpler LSTM model using country data to obtain the best results possible with the simpler model as possible.